-- 3.16.1 The CONTRACTOR shall submit a HSE performance report to the EMPLOYER.
-This report shall specifically report on HSE performance for the Contract only (not the CONTRACTOR's companywide performance) and shall include the following information, as a minimum: - Total hours worked (including SUBCONTRACTORs, split by individual projects, sites or contracts). - Progress against implementation of the CONTRACT HSE PLAN and KPIs. - A list, including a brief description, of all incidents - Number of Fatalities (FAT). - Number of Lost Time Incidents (LTI). - Number of Restricted Work Cases (RWC). - Number of First Aid Cases (FAC). - Medical Treatment Cases (MTC). - Number of Near Misses (NM) and HSE Observations. - Number of Environmental Incidents (ENV) and non-conformances. - Any notices served by, or reports made to the authorities. - Total days lost time and total days on restricted work duties. - Segregated waste leaving SITE (weight/volume and type of waste). - Other relevant HSE information such as toolbox talks, training, inspections/audits HSE campaigns or initiatives, etc. - 3.16.2 The format, content and the frequency of the HSE Performance Report shall be agreed with the EMPLOYER prior to the commencement of the work. - 3.16.3 The CONTRACTOR shall submit a HSE Performance Close-out Report at the end of the CONTRACT period.
+- 3.16.1The CONTRACTOR shall submit a HSE performance report to the EMPLOYER.
+This report shall specifically report on HSE performance for the Contract only (not the CONTRACTOR's company-wide performance) and shall include the following information, as a minimum: - Total hours worked (including SUBCONTRACTORs and split for legal entities) - Progress against implementation of the CONTRACT HSE PLAN and KPIs - A list, including a brief description, of all incidents - Number of Fatalities (FAT) - Number of Lost Time Incidents (LTI) - Number of Restricted Work Cases (RWC) - Number of First Aid Cases (FAC) - Medical Treatment Cases (MTC) - Number of Near Misses (NM) and HSE Observations - Number of Environmental Incidents (ENV) and non-conformances - Any notices served by, or reports made to the authorities - Total days lost time and total days on restricted work duties - Segregated waste leaving SITE (weight/volume and type of waste) - Other relevant HSE information such as toolbox talks, training, inspections/audits HSE campaigns or initiatives, etc - 3.16.2The format, content and the frequency of the HSE Performance Report shall be agreed with the EMPLOYER prior to the commencement of the work. - 3.16.3The CONTRACTOR shall submit a HSE Performance Close-out Report at the end of the CONTRACT period.